France-ioi/algorea-devdoc/index.md

 permalink: /
 ---

-The purpose of this website is to regroup all developer documentation related the Algorea project.
+The purpose of this website is to group all **technical documentation** related the Algorea project.
+The **target audience** is software engineer, developers and analysts.